 Festival of Light

-Creating a light festival at home for your family around Halloween or Bonfire Night can be a delightful and memorable experience, it is an alternate way to honour the traditions of this time of year.
+Creating a light festival at home for your family around Halloween or Bonfire Night can be a delightful and memorable experience, it is an alternate way to honour the traditions of this time of year without having to conform to the pressures of the Halloween culture.
 Here are some crafty and creative ideas for families to enjoy together:

 1. DIY Lanterns: